holyjak/blog.jakubholy.net/content/pages/4--clojure.md

 When necessary, you can use **macros** to remove duplication and fit the language to your problem.

-No matter whether you use Clojure core or a library, they use raw Clojure data - that you can access and transform through the core functions you know and love.
+No matter whether you use Clojure core or a library, they use the ±4 generic Clojure data structures - that you can access and transform through the core functions you know and love.
 No more learning a custom API for every library\!
 (Though you still need to learn and understand its data.)

 It has also **[core.async](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html)** for asynchronous/reactive programming,  **[clojure.spec](https://clojure.org/about/spec)** to document, verify, use and test your data, and much more.

 Clojure has also an active and friendly community.
 You always get help in the official Slack organization, one of the mailing lists, and other places.

 ##### Nate Wildermuth: ClojureScript and the Blub Paradox